MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios/hello-ios-quickstart.md

 ---

 # Hello, iOS – Quickstart
+> [!WARNING]
+> The iOS Designer was deprecated in Visual Studio 2019 version 16.8 and Visual Studio 2019 for Mac version 8.8, and
+> removed in Visual Studio 2019 version 16.9 and Visual Studio for Mac version 8.9.
+> The recommended way to build iOS user interfaces is directly on a Mac running Xcode's Interface Builder.
+For more information, see [Designing user interfaces with Xcode](~/ios/user-interface/storyboards/index.md).

 This guide describes how to create an application that translates an alphanumeric phone number entered by the user into a numeric phone number, and then calls that number.
 The final application looks like this: